Syphilis Infection

 Syphilis Treatments

 Untreated syphilis can lead to serious, life-threatening complications.
-When treated properly, syphilis is entirely curable in the early stages.
+When treated properly, Syphilis is entirely curable in the early stages.
 While this STD can be treated, it is important to note that all of the damage caused by the infection is unaffected.
 The antibiotic "penicillin" successfully treats this STD and has done so since the late 1940's.

 Even though syphilis sores clear up on their own after six weeks, the disease remains present in the body.
 If left untreated, new symptoms usually appear.
 Typically, symptoms occurring during the secondary stage also clear up on their own.